-The engagement with NRW.BANK took place in November-December 2020.
+The engagement with NRW.BANK took place from November 2021 to January 2022.

 ISS ESG's BUSINESS PRACTICES

 ISS has conducted this verification in strict compliance with the ISS Code of Ethics, which lays out detailed requirements in integrity, transparency, professional competence and due care, professional behaviour and objectivity for the ISS business and team members.
 It is designed to ensure that the verification is conducted independently and without any conflicts of interest with other parts of the ISS Group.